What to do if the image becomes blurred? Signs of a malfunctioning endoscope

 • Cement works (abrasive particles)

-• Glassworks and foundries (high temperatures + fine dust)
+• Glassworks and foundries (high temperature + fine dust)

 Endoscope view of a municipal waste incinerator (MWI), showing flashback and extreme conditions.